 This is true for real and virtual life.
 It is the same fun every time.

-something goes wrong and won't be mastered fast.
+You want to finish a job, something goes wrong and won't be mastered fast.
 First you get mad, calling yourself names, (who else is to blame), then you start realizing that the failure points at something interesting, slowly the energy is rebuilding and the mind gets intrigued.

 This process of wanting to finish something quickly, getting frustrated, wanting to throw everything away, starting to understand that the real thing doesn’t want to reveal itself too easy, getting interested again, and understanding some important details of the process, is repeating itself again and again.
 Lots of things to learn in Second Life, even more than in real life, if you ask Five.